MDHMatt/vm-scripts/proxmox-usb-fix/README.md

 Laptop running proxmox not picking up USB3 to Eth adaptor running the realtek r8153 firmware. this script will unbind and rebind the onbard usb hub so that it forces the system to find the usb adaptor.
 This is so that should a remote reboot be needed a phisical removal and reinsertion of the device isnt needed.

-Cation must be made to ensure no mounted data drives are connected are needed during this script.
+#### Caution must be made to ensure no mounted data drives are connected are needed during this script.

 The script fires once proxmox has loaded.